Best Inflatable Kayak

 Are you traveling long distance?
 Want to fly to the other side of the continent or the planet?
 Well, you can pack up your inflatable and check it into the hold-all.

-Good luck trying to do that with a traditional hard shelled kayak, haha!
+Good luck trying to do that with a traditional hard shell, haha!

 It’s not even just planes either.
 If you want to travel by bus or train, the only real way you’re going to bring your ‘yak is if it deflates into a portable carrier.